 Athletics is a voluntary activity.
-Therefore, when an athlete (includes cheerleaders and pompon squads) signs accepting the code, it means that he/she voluntarily accepts it as part of his/her athletic endeavors while attending Eau Claire Middle Schools.
+Therefore, when an athlete signs accepting the code, it means that he/she voluntarily accepts it as part of his/her athletic endeavors while attending Eau Claire Middle Schools.

-All AOD and criminal violations will be enforceable for the athlete's career on a year-round basis.
+All AOD and criminal violations will be enforceable for the athlete's career on a yearround basis.